 Environmental Benefits

-EVs produce zero tailpipe emissions, which helps reduce air pollution and greenhouse gas emissions.
-According to the International Energy Agency (IEA), switching to electric vehicles could cut global CO₂ emissions by 1.5 gigatons per year by 2030.
+EVs do not release tailpipe emissions, reducing air pollution and greenhouse gas emissions.
+The International Energy Agency (IEA) indicates that global CO₂ emissions would be reduced by 1.5 gigatons by 2030 through the mass adoption of electric vehicles.

 Performance Benefits

-Electric motors deliver instant torque, providing a smooth and responsive driving experience.
-Many EVs also offer advanced features like regenerative braking, which captures energy during braking and uses it to recharge the battery.
+Electric motors have immediate torque, with smooth and quick driving.
+Electric cars also have advanced features like regenerative braking, which recycles braking energy and feeds it back into the battery.

 Challenges Facing Electric Vehicles